iannesbitt/sidescantools/README.md

 # sidescantools
-Simple tools for use with PyHum (https://github.com/dbuscombe-usgs/pyhum)
+Simple shell wrapper for PyHum (https://github.com/dbuscombe-usgs/pyhum)

 This software is partially modified from code written by Dr. Daniel Buscombe, Northern Arizona University, formerly of the USGS.